FastReports/FastReport-Cloud-PHP/docs/Api/SubscriptionUsersApi.md

 subscriptionUsersRemoveUser($subscription_id, $user_id)
 ```

-Delete a user from the subscription,  the added users will be displayed in the list of users of the subscription,  and these users will also have an active subscription.
+Delete a user from the subscription,

 ### Example